 The burrow was about 4″ in diameter.

-What is the largest tarantula you’ve ever seen?
+What is the largest spider you’ve ever seen?
 What’s your scariest (funniest) spider story?

 Tarantulas in Cuenca Ecuador